dennisXZX/devops-notes/AWS-Fundamentals.md

 - A role is to give entities permissions so that they act like users.

-#### CloudWatch
+### CloudWatch

 - Concerned mainly with what's happening with AWS resources so you can respond to it.

-#### CloudTrail
+### CloudTrail

 - Concerned mainly with 'who did what on AWS', for example, someone logged in from the AWS console, or someone shut down an EC2.

 - Concerned with people within your account

-- CloudTrail is a service that enables governance, compliance, operational auditing, and rish auditing of your AWS account
+- CloudTrail is a service that enables governance, compliance, operational auditing, and risk auditing of your AWS account

-#### S3 (Simple Storage Service)
+### S3 (Simple Storage Service)

 - S3 is object based, which allows you to upload files (up to 5TB per file)

 - A bucket is just like a folder, which needs to be unique globally.
 Each bucket you create would have a URL.

-- When you upload a file to S3, you will receive a HTTP 200 code if the upload was successful.
+- When you upload a file to S3, you will receive an HTTP 200 code if the upload was successful.

+#### Cross Region Replication

+- Versioning must be enabled on both the source and destination buckets

+- Files in an existing bucket are not replicated automatically.
+You need to copy them using command line `aws s3 cp --recursive s3://testbucket-by-dennis-versioning s3://test-by-dennis-replication-sydney`.
+All subsequent updated files will be replicated automatically

+- Delete markers are NOT replicated

+#### Lifecycle Management

+- Can be used in conjunction with versioning

+- Can be applied to current versions and previous versions

+- Transition to the Standard - Infrequent Access (IA) Storage Class 30 days after creation date, archive to Glacier Storage Class 30 days after IA.